lichenma/LeetCode-CheatSheet/README.md

 In the worst case query q has length m and is equal to all n strings of the array

 Time Complexity:   O(S)   where S is the number of all characters in the array, LCP query O(m) Trie build has O(S) time complexity.
-To find the common prefix of q in the Tr				 ie takes in the worst O(m).
+To find the common prefix of q
+			  in the Trie takes in the worst O(m).

 Space complexity:  O(S)   we only used additional S extra space for the Trie.
 ```